simonpacis/obsidian-grammarly-plugin/README.md

 Grammarly will now be enabled for the remainder of the session.
 At the moment you (generally) have to quit Obsidian to get rid of it.

+### Offset
+Some themes change the way the Grammarly popover is positioned, and therefore it might be far off from where it is supposed to be.
+In the settings for the plugin it is possible to offset the popover (left and top) in pixels.

+E.g. for the default Obsidian theme I have found a left offset of "320" and a top offset of "100" to be helpful.

+Please note that the offset doesn't live-change.
+It is only applied the first time you "Enable Grammarly".
+You may have to restart Obsidian in between offset changes.

 ## About
 This plugin is pretty simple.
 It includes the Grammarly Editor SDK so that you get a Grammarly button in the lower left corner of your editor window.